BrWri4227/NeuralNetwork/README.txt

 To run the neural net:
     py main.py

-By default, it has 784 input nodes, 1 hidden layer containing 100 nodes.
+By default, it has 784 input nodes, 10 output nodes, 1 hidden layer containing 100 nodes, 0.01 learn rate with 10 epochs.
 These can be changed by modifying the following variables:
+    inputSize
+    outputSize
     hiddenLayerCount
     hiddenLayerSize
+    learnRate
+    epochs

 Adjust them to any positive integer values you please.
+(Warning: Changing these values may result in LONG LONG LONG training times.)

 Analysis: